 - 1 tablespoon juniper berries

-- 1 1/2 inch piece of fresh ginger, cut into slices
+- 1 1/2 inch fresh ginger piece, cut into slices

 - 1 apple, sliced into rounds